Dantali0n/OpenCSD/README.md

 - A kernel _CAN NOT_ return more data than the snapshotted size of the file it is reading.
 - A kernel _CAN NOT_ return more data than is specified in the read request.
+- A race condition in update_file_handle can potentially remove other unrelated file handles from open_inode_vect.

 #### Threading and Concurrency